 As a Data professional, he plans to bring Data and Analytics into the realm of Islamic Educational Institutions.
 Digital Transformation is the need of the hour for any institution globally and Salman’s vision is to develop a framework for our Islamic schools to transition into the digital age.

-Dr. Azra has an academic background in education leadership, accounting, and social work.
-She earned her Master of Arts in Educational Leadership from Argosy University in 2013 and has recently completed her Doctor of Arts in Educational Leadership from National Louis University 2021.
+Azra Naqvi earned her Master of Arts in Educational Leadership from Argosy University in 2013 and is currently completing her Doctor of Arts in Educational Leadership from National Louis University.

 CISNA Board Members are elected for 4-year terms by member schools.
 Board Members may serve for two terms and must be off the Board for one year before becoming eligible for re-election.
 Board Members are responsible for CISNA sustainability and ensuring CISNA’s fidelity to its Mission & Vision.